Rigid Trucks & Body Trucks Insurance

 Do I need public liability as well as vehicle insurance?

 Yes.
 Vehicle insurance covers damage to your truck.
-Public liability covers injury or property damage to third parties that isn't directly caused by a vehicle collision — for example, a load that falls and injures a bystander, or damage caused during unloading.
+Public liability covers injury or property damage to third parties that isn't directly caused by a vehicle collision — for example, a load that falls during unloading, or damage caused on a client's loading dock.
 It's a separate but equally important cover.

 Get a Rigid Trucks Quote